 The following possibly or probably related systemic adverse reactions occurred during clinical trials with ELIGARD, and were reported in > 2% of patients (Table 4).
+Often, causality is difficult to assess in patients with metastatic prostate cancer.
 Reactions considered not drug-related are excluded.